5 Energy-Saving Myths That Could Be Costing You

-While fiberglass does a commendable job at keeping a house comfortably warm, it is not an end-all solution.
-If there are any cracks or drafts anywhere in the home, cold air will find its way inside, regardless of the amount of insulation that is installed.
+While fiberglass does a commendable job keeping a house comfortably warm, it is not an end-all solution.
+If there are any cracks or drafts anywhere in the home, cold air will find its way inside, regardless of the amount of insulation installed.
 Air sealing will assist you in plugging any gaps or holes that invite in the cold.

 3. Leaving the ceiling fans on in your home will cool the area, even when you are at work or away for the day.

 You don’t want to run the ceiling fans when you are not at home as you simply will be wasting electricity.
 Fans work to cool your skin but do not change the temperature in the room.
-If you run a fan when you are not around, you simply are wasting valuable electricity.
+If you run a fan when you are not around, you’re simply wasting valuable electricity.

 4. Buying a high-efficiency HVAC system will instantly reduce utilities.

 While a high-energy HVAC system can help you save money, you must be careful about how the system is installed and ensure it is adequately sized.
 The U.S. Department of Energy has found that improperly installed and poorly sized equipment can cause homeowners to waste as much as one-third of the energy consumed.